junyoung-sim/ddpg-quant/README.md

 Notice that the critically high or low v-scores and zero-crossings coincide with the extremas and major turning points in the stock index's price movement.

-## Portfolio Optimization with Deep Deterministic Policy Gradient and GBM
+## Deep Deterministic Policy Gradient

-Suppose we have a portfolio with N distinct assets and would like to optimize the weights of each asset every market day (really any period) to maximize profit.
-Deep Deterministic Policy Gradients (DDPG) can be a useful technique to tackle such a problem because of the following characteristics:
+The following are some major characteristics of Deep Deterministic Policy Gradients (DDPG):

-1) DDPG is consists of two components: the actor network and critic network.
+1) DDPG consists of two components: the actor network and critic network.
 2) DDPG can directly map reward-maximizing actions to certain states.
 3) DDPG can handle continuous action spaces unlike deep q-networks with discrete action spaces.

 ### Actor and Critic in DDPG

-The actor network ($\mu(s|\phi)=a$) observes a state from an environment to make a reward-maximizing decision.
-Note that a softmax layer can be used to implement a continuous action space.
-The actor's parameters should be updated via the following objective function.
+The actor network, $\mu(s|\phi)=a$, observes a state from an environment to make a decision where the action space can be continuous.
+Since the actor must maximize reward, its parameters should be updated by minimizing the following objective function.

 $$J=-\log{Q(s,a)}$$

 What is $Q(s,a)$?
 It is the expected reward (q-value), predicted by the the critic network with parameters $\theta$, of performing the action space $a$ given state $s$.
-Since we would like to maximize reward, we must maximize $Q(s,a)$, thus minimizing $J$ with respect to $\phi$ via gradient descent would optimize the actor's behavior.
+Thus, maximizing $Q(s,a)$ is equivalent to minimizing $J$ with respect to $\phi$ via gradient descent to optimize the actor.
 Simultaneously, we would like the critic network's $Q(s,a)$ to be a high-quality approximation of the true optimal q-value as shown in the Bellman equation below.
 Note that $r$ is the immediate reward observed after performing $a$ given $s$ and $Q'(s',a')$ is a prediction of future rewards, discounted by $\gamma$, that could be observed by performing $a'$ after state $s'$ that follows $s$.

 $$Q^{*}(s,a)=r+{\gamma}Q'(s',a')$$